rspamd/rspamd/doc/faq.md

 -- This will show abc abc 1 [[1] = true, [2] = 1]
 ```

-It is also possible to use other objects, such as rspamd task or rspamd config to augment logger output with task or config logging tag.
+It is also possible to use other objects, such as rspamd task or rspamd config to augment logger output with a task or config logging tag.

-Moreover, there is function `rspamd_logger.slog` that allows you to replace lua standard function `string.format` when you need to print complex objects, such as tables.
+Moreover, there is an `rspamd_logger.slog` function which allows replacement of the Lua standard function `string.format` when you need to print complex objects, such as tables.

 ### Should I use `local` for my variables

-The answer is yes: always use `local` variables unless it is completely inevitable.
-Many global variables can cause significant performance degradation for all lua scripts.
+Yes: always use `local` variables unless it is unavoidable.
+Too many global variables can cause significant performance degradation for Lua scripts.

 ## Rmilter questions

-This section specifically added for rmilter related questions and issues.

 ### Can rspamd run without Rmilter

-Rspamd can be integrated with MTA using different tools described in the [integration](integration.html) document.
-For Postfix and Sendmail MTA `rmilter` is the most appropriate tool so far.
-Moreover, rmilter adds missing features to rspamd, such as conditional greylisting, messages alteration and so on and so forth.
+Rspamd can be integrated with an MTA using different methods described in the [integration](integration.html) document.
+For Postfix and Sendmail MTA `rmilter` is the most appropriate tool.
+Moreover, rmilter adds some features to rspamd, such as conditional greylisting and message alteration.
 That's why I would recommend using rmilter with rspamd if possible (e.g. Exim doesn't support milter interface and qmail doesn't support anything but LDA mode).

-### How to setup dkim signing in rmilter
+### How to set up dkim signing in rmilter

 With this setup you should generate keys and store them in `/etc/dkim/<domain>.<selector>.key`
-This could be done, for example by using `opendkim-genkey`:
+This can be done using `opendkim-genkey`:

     opendkim-genkey --domain=example.com --selector=dkim